CamoCatX/camocatx.github.io/about.md

 * In the Top 1% of <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a>.
 This is another great world-class resource that I highly recommend.
 It is extremely addictive perhaps even more than video games! and you'll also learn a ton and grow as a Cybersecurity expert, both blue and redteam contents are fantastic.

-* Multiple <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a> certificates (around 7 so far) for both Red and Blue team pathways, also I'm working to get all of their certificates (currently there are around 14 of them).
+* Multiple <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a> certificates (around 7 so far) for offensive, defensive and general Cybersecurity pathways, also I'm working to get all of their certificates (currently there are around 14 of them).

 * Currently learning German as my fourth language!
 Putting a few minutes aside every day to learn this language.
 I think I'll continue my daily learning routine for at least 5-6 more years to gain mastery or at least C1/2 level fluency then I'll start my next language, it may probably be Chinese, because I only have time for learning the most important scientific/international languages & I also enjoy learning new languages.